Straw-bale construction: Method

 The University of Bath has completed a research programme which used ‘ModCell’ panels—prefabricated panels consisting of a wooden structural frame infilled with straw bales and rendered with a breathable lime-based system—to build 'BaleHaus', a straw bale construction on the university's campus.
 Monitoring work of the structure carried out by architectural researchers at the university has found that as well as reducing the environmental footprint, the construction offers other benefits, including healthier living through higher levels of thermal insulation and regulation of humidity levels.
 The group has published a number of research papers on its findings.

 High density pre-compressed bales (straw blocks) can bear higher loads than traditional field bales (bales created with baling machines on farms).
 While field bales support around 900 kg/m of wall length, high-density bales can bear at least 6000 kg/m.

 Bale buildings can also be constructed of non-straw bales—such as those made from recycled material such as tires, cardboard, paper, plastic, and carpeting—and even bags containing "bales" of wood chips or rice hulls.

 Straw bales have also been used in very energy efficient high-performance buildings such as the S-House in Austria which meets the Passivhaus energy standard.
 In South Africa, a five-star lodge made from 10,000 strawbales has housed world leaders Nelson Mandela and Tony Blair.
 In the Swiss Alps, in the little village of Nax Mont-Noble, construction works have begun in October 2011 for the first hotel in Europe built entirely with straw bales.
 The Harrison Vault, in Joshua Tree, California, is engineered to withstand the high seismic loads in that area using only the assembly consisting of bales, lath and plaster.
 The technique was used successfully for strawbale housing in rural China.
 Straw bale domes along the Syrio-African rift at Kibbutz Lotan have an interior geodesic frame of steel pipes.

 Another method to reap the benefits of straw is to incorporate straw-bale walls into a pre-existing structure.

+Straw bales are widely used to insulate walls, but they may also be used to insulate roofs and sub-floors.